bagaag/meep-guide/README.md

 Chat is scoped to your location as follows:

-**Local Chat** - People in your general vacinity will "hear" you.
+**Local Chat** - People in your general vicinity will "hear" you.
 Just use the "t" key to open the chat prompt and type away.
 You can also do `/l message`, but why would you.

 **Town Chat** - People in your town will hear you.
 Use `/tc message`.